-Stephanie Miller was living in Texas with her young children when, one night, her husband came home drunk again.
+Stephanie Miller was living in Texas with her young children when, one night, her partner came home drunk again.
 She knew what was likely to happen next.

 “He was pretty abusive when he drank,” she recalled.
 “My solution to not get my ass beat was to grab a knife.”

-Her then-husband called the police, and pretty soon Miller was facing charges.
+He called the police, and pretty soon Miller was facing charges.
 She landed in prison when she violated her probation.
-Then, when she was released, she fell into another abusive relationship and ended up back in jail.

 “Being locked up, that sparked a flame for me to want to operate,” she said.
 That is, to operate cranes.

 Miller was looking for a fresh start when she relocated to Denver.
-She was trained as a nurse but, “With the charge,” she said, “all aspects of that were out the window.”
+She originally went to school to be a nurse but, “With the charge,” she said, “all aspects of that were out the window.”

 Instead she found a new path in construction, an industry currently clamoring for workers — and one that’s traditionally welcomed people with similar pasts.
 Today, you’ll find her at work on a Mortensen construction site operating a crane.
 She’s perhaps one of the only women in that position in the state.